IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 ## Extend the reservation
 When the reservations are in the **Ready** state, you can extend each reservation to a total of 6 days.
 Remember, IBM sellers need the environment to record their Stand and Deliver and Business Partners need an environment to answer quiz questions.
 Plan your time accordingly.

-!!!
-Tip "Actual client pilots"

-    For client pilots, set the **Purpose** field in the reservation to **Pilot** and provide an opportunity number to receive a longer reservation.

 4. In the IBM Technology Zone portal, expand **My TechZone** at the top and select **My Reservations**.